lionslair/laradock-local/README.md

 `docker compose build --no-cache laravel-horizon`

 It is best to then restart that container or sometimes do `lara-restart` or run `./restart.sh`

+#### To many images

+If you get an error along the lines of `max depth exceeded` it could be you have to many build images.

+try running `docker system prune -a`

 ## More notes